 Develop detailed design variations using sketching, solid modeling, and engineering analysis techniques as appropriate.
 Be sure to refine both the form/interface and the operation of the concept.
 You may also need to make additional sketch models and perform tests during this process.
 Be sure to keep the client requirements in mind.
 While designing, be careful not to overlook issues such as user instructions/ease of use, safety, reliability, and packaging/shelf presence.

 Once you have finalized your detail design work, prepare a digital model of the part(s) you have worked on.

 The models of your parts should also be used by the team to create an overall assembly for the complete 'system design'.

 Solidworks is available for download (certificates required), but the license requires that you are on-line with an MIT 18.
 IP address.
 Solidworks also comes with a number of good tutorials and, if there is interest, a tutorial for the class can be arranged as well.
-If you do not have illustrator or photoshop, you can use a one month trial of adobe creative cloud.
+Please let me know.
+Your team should now all have access to a CC seat.

 Prepare your submission

 Prepare images of your digital models in a web page or series of web pages.
 Be sure to include detailed explanations or instructions so that the work can be understood.
 Also, please make it clear what aspect of the overall concept you are addressing (you may want to link to the team's system assembly submission).

 Your team must also prepare an overall system/concept web-page that includes a complete, system assembly and what the system will look like.
-It should include an explanation of the overall design's operation and a description of how the user is expected to interact with/experience the device.
+It should include an explanation of the overall operation and a description of how the user is expected to interact with/experience the device.
 Details of sub-system operation should be explained in the individual work pages.